fortrabbit/Custom-HTTP-Error-Pages/_pages/not-routed.md

 ---

 shorttitle: not-routed
-title: 404 no domain
-subtitle: Domain not routed
+title: Domain not routed
+subtitle: 404
 collection: articles
 template: page.html

 ---

 <p class="type-l">
-    This domain points to fortrabbit but it isn't associated with any App, yet.
+    This domain points to fortrabbit but it isn't associated with any App.
 Are you the developer?
 You might want to go to the [Dashboard](https://dashboard.fortrabbit.com) to add this domain to your App.
 </p>

-## Other possibilities

-* You added `www.domain.tld` in the Dashboard, but forgot `domain.tld`.
-* You added `domain.tld` in the Dashboard, but forgot `www.domain.tld`.
+You may:

-* You recently upgraded your App from the Dashboard and your DNS cache is not, yet, refreshed.
+* recently upgraded your App and your DNS cache is not - yet - refreshed.
-* You used A records instead of CNAME routing and the App moved to another Node.
+* used A records not CNAME for routing, now the App was moved.
+* some mismatch with naked domain (domain.tld) and subdomain (blog.domain.tld).

-See our [domain help article](https://help.fortrabbit.com/about-domains) for more information.
+Also see our [domain help article](https://help.fortrabbit.com/about-domains) for more information.